Complete Payroll Management: 2026 Guide

 - ETSI EN 319 132: XAdES signature for XML documents used in payroll flows and DSN

-Use Cases: Digitalized Payroll Management in Practice
+Use Cases: Digitized Payroll Management in Practice

-By deploying an integrated cloud payroll software solution (automated DSN transmission) coupled with an eIDAS-compliant electronic signature platform for HR documents, the company achieved the following results in 6 months:
+By deploying an integrated cloud payroll solution (automated DSN transmission) coupled with an eIDAS-compliant electronic signature platform for HR documents, the company achieved the following results in 6 months:

 - Detection and correction of 98% of payroll anomalies before DSN transmission